netpoe/Laravel.BP/readme.md

   - The EBM Sass mixins and helpers
   - The EBM Gruntfile configuration to compile `.scss` files in the corresponding Laravel `resources` folder
 - Setup files that manage email validation, such as:
+  - `app/User.php`
   - `app/Http/Controllers/RegistrationController.php`
-  - `database/migrations/bp_user-migration.php`
+  - `database/migrations/bp_user-migration.php` (May replace the original users migration)
   - `app/Services/AppMailer.php`
-- Create a `resources/views/bp_layout.blade.php` file that can handle your global layout
+- Create a `resources/views/bp_layout.blade.php` file that can replace your global layout
-- Create a `resources/views/bp_welcome.blade.php` file that can handle your welcome page using the EBM
+- Create a `resources/views/bp_welcome.blade.php` file that can replace your welcome page using the EBM

+After the `laravel-install` command is finished, just do a `grunt` command in order to start watching the `.scss` files located in the `resources/assets/EBM/` directory

+No additional `php artisan key:generate` commands needed No additional `.env.example` files to be modified

 Happy coding.